-This article covers the construction and use of different kind of masks using the specifically designed available tools like StarMask and Range Selection or combinations of other tools.
+This article covers the construction and use of different kind of masks using the specifically designed and available tools like StarMask and RangeSelection or combinations of other tools.

 Note: The images of this article are random and do not represent a specific workflow or processing example and they belong to various authors.
 Thanks to Ezequiel Bellocchio, Andrés Vattuone, Vik Kohli and Tim (Chusellon).

-You can generate a Lightness Mask extracting the CIE L* component of an image using the button Extract CIE L* Component from the Image tool bar or using ChannelExtraction tool checking CIE L*a*b* Color Space and L Channel.
+You can generate a Lightness Mask by extracting the CIE L* component of an image using the button Extract CIE L* Component from the Image tool bar or using the ChannelExtraction tool checking CIE L*a*b* Color Space and L Channel.

 Lets see what happens if the image is already stretched.

-You can generate a Lightness Mask extracting the CIE L* component of an image using the button Extract CIE L* Component from the Image tool bar or using ChannelExtraction tool checking CIE L*a*b* Color Space and L Channel.
+You can generate a Lightness Mask by extracting the CIE L* component of an image using the button Extract CIE L* Component from the Image tool bar or using the ChannelExtraction tool checking CIE L*a*b* Color Space and L Channel.

 Now we will operate with those two auxiliar masks in order to obtain a new one that represent the nebulosity where we want to apply intensity tranformations.

-My tool of choise in this example was GammaStretch tool.
+My tool of choise in this example was the GammaStretch tool.
 First protecting the soft nebula decreased the value of background brightness

 Now invert the mask and apply the opposite transformation.
 This increases the brightness of the nebula while the mask protects the background

 The StarMask module is located in Process > MaskGeneration > StarMask

-Increase Scale parameter to increase the protection of big stars.
+Increase the Scale parameter to increase the protection of big stars.
 You will notice that the radius of big stars increased while in the rest remained constant: